Neil Hamilton (politician): Loss of Tatton

 Prior to the 1997 general election, Hamilton determined to try to retain his parliamentary seat.
 His majority at the 1992 general election had been almost 16,000 votes.
 In 1997, Tatton was the fourth safest Conservative seat in Britain.
-Hamilton was under investigation by the Parliamentary Standards Commissioner as part of the cash for questions enquiry and some party members thought he should stand down after the collapse of his case against The Guardian.
+Hamilton was under investigation by the Parliamentary Standards Commissioner as part of the cash for questions inquiry and some party members thought he should stand down after the collapse of his case against The Guardian.
 Disquiet in the local association became public, but the majority gave him the benefit of the doubt.

 Hamilton resisted the pressure from senior Conservatives and Conservative Central Office to stand down.
 Jeremy Paxman states that Conservative Central Office "begged him not to stand, but in a gesture of overweening arrogance, he refused to go quietly."

 On 8 April 1997, Hamilton was chosen as the Conservative candidate for Tatton (182 for, 35 against, 100 abstained).
 The Observer commissioned ICM polls in the constituencies of the three Conservative candidates tainted by scandal and seeking re-election: Hamilton, Allan Stewart and Piers Merchant.
 Both Stewart and Merchant were found to have support consistent with their party's standing, but in Tatton "there was massive hostility to Hamilton".

 When Martin Bell, the BBC war correspondent, announced he would stand as an independent candidate in Tatton, the Labour and Liberal Democrat candidates for the area stood down in order to give Bell a clear run against Hamilton.
 Bell defeated Hamilton, winning by a majority of over 11,000 votes with a swing of 48%.
 Although Hamilton vowed to return to parliament, this defeat marked the end of his political career in the Conservative Party.
 In March 1999, George Osborne was selected by the Tatton Conservative Association to be their candidate for the following general election.